 Earthworm castings, for example, have been shown to speed up germination rates for seeds and get marijuana plants growing faster.
 The abundant natural hormones and microbes in the worm castings help seeds sprout faster and can actually increase yield rates of marijuana plants.

-Picking the Best Fertilizer for Weed
+Picking the Best Marijuana Fertilizer

 Ultimately the decision comes down to picking which fertilizer is going to produce the healthiest plants and give you the most bang for your buck.
-There are a lot of good options out there, but science has shown that earthworm castings are the best soil supplement when you're growing weed.
+There are a lot of good options out there, but science has shown that earthworm castings are the best soil supplement when you're growing marijuana.

 It's chemical-free, helps with aerating the soil, ensures optimal moisture levels, and improves yield and germination rates.